kubernetes-retired/heapster/docs/source-configuration.md

 	--source=kubernetes

 Heapster requires an authentication token to connect with the apiserver securely.
 By default, Heapster will use the inClusterConfig system to configure the secure connection.
-This requires kubernetes version `v1.0.3` or higher and a couple extra kubernetes configuration steps.
-Firstly, for your apiserver you must create an SSL certificate pair with a SAN that includes the ClusterIP of the kubernetes service.
+This requires Kubernetes version `v1.0.3` or higher and a couple extra Kubernetes configuration steps.
+Firstly, for your apiserver you must create an SSL certificate pair with a SAN that includes the ClusterIP of the Kubernetes service.
 Look [here](https://github.com/kubernetes/kubernetes/blob/e4fde6d2cae2d924a4eb72d1e3b2639f057bb8c1/cluster/gce/util.sh#L497-L559) for an example of how to properly generate certs.
 Secondly, you need to pass the `ca.crt` that you generated to the `--root-ca-file` option of the controller-manager.
 This will distribute the root CA to `/var/run/secrets/kubernetes.io/serviceaccount/` of all pods.
 If you are using `ABAC` authorization (as opposed to `AllowAll` which is the default), you will also need to give the `system:serviceaccount:<namespace-of-heapster>:default` readonly access to the cluster (look [here](https://kubernetes.io/docs/admin/authorization/abac/#a-quick-note-on-service-accounts) for more info).

 If you don't want to setup inClusterConfig, you can still use Heapster!
 To run without auth, use the following config: